Academic Accommodations for Disabilities

 (View a sample Academic Accommodation Verification form [pdf].)

-- Meet with the Coordinator of Disability Services (Kearney 202) to pick up the form & review the accommodation plan.
+- Meet with the coordinator of Disability Services (Kearney 300) to pick up the form and review the accommodation plan.

-- Read and comply with the Exam Policy & Procedures (outlined on the Exam Accommodation Request form [pdf]).
+- Read and comply with the Exam Policy & Procedures (outlined on the Test Accommodation Request form [pdf]).

 - Meet with each instructor within the first two weeks of each semester to discuss the accommodations and plan for exams.

-- Ask each instructor to sign the schedule/verification form to indicate that the meeting has taken place and that instructor & student have agreed on an accommodation plan for the course.
+- Ask each instructor to sign the schedule/verification form to indicate that the meeting has taken place and that instructor and student have agreed on an accommodation plan for the course.

-- Return the signed schedule form with attached verification form to OAA by the designated date.
+- Return the signed schedule form with attached verification form to Disability Services by the designated date.

-- Check SJFC email account regularly to maintain communication with OAA.
+- Check Fisher email account regularly to maintain communication with Disability Services.

-- Meet with the student to review their Academic Accommodation Verification form and the Exam Accommodation Request Process [pdf].
+- Meet with the student to review their Academic Accommodation Verification form and the Exam Accommodation Request Process.

 - Discuss the course requirements and exam plan relative to the student’s accommodations.